Roofing & Skylight Advice & Photo Page

 .

-OSHA is the department that makes safety requirement.
-Occupational Safety Hazard Administration.
-They say a worker needs to be tied off to a safety anchor that connects to a safety harness if they are working more than 10' off the ground.
+OSHA is the department that makes up the standards for safety requirement: Occupational Safety Hazard Administration.
+They say a worker needs to be tied off to a safety anchor that connects to his safety harness if they are working more than 10' off the ground.
 OSHA approved equipment of coarse.
-This equipment is expensive, needs replaced if it is ever exposed to the stress that it was designed for, limits the worker's mobility, which of coarse impairs their productivity.
-So you are not too likely to see many roofers wearing these harnesses.
-I always wonder how the worker is suppose to get up to the peak of the roof safely to even hook themselves to this anchor?
+This equipment is expensive, needs replaced if it is ever exposed to the stress of a fall, limits the worker's mobility, which of coarse impairs their productivity.
+So you are not too likely to see Roofers wearing these harnesses.
+I always wonder how the worker is suppose to get up to the peak of the roof safely to even hook themselves to this anchor that is not even there in most cases?
 Let alone go up there with tools to install this anchor point.
-They do not have a lot of inspectors and do not have a system to know where these work sites will be and when, so it is rare to see a safety inspector.
-In my 15 years up on roofs on a regular basis, I have yet to see one inspector.
-So you are the only one to safe guard your work site.
+They do not have a lot of Inspectors and do not have a system to know where these work sites will be and when, so it is rare to see a Safety Inspector at your job site.
+In my 15 years up on roofs on a regular basis, I have yet to see one Inspector at any of my job sites, so you'll be the only one to safe guard your work site.

-As stated above, if the roofing contractor does not have the proper workman's comprehensive insurance on their employees, which is about 40% on top of their wages, when a worker injures themselves, their recourse is to sue the Homeowner.
+As stated above, if your Contractor does not have the proper Workman's Comp insurance on their employees, which is about twice the cost, if a worker injures themselves their only recourse is to sue you the Homeowner.
 No joke!
-The proper workman's comp is so expensive that it is probably more common than not that the workers are not covered.
-This is one detail you will need to check out before hiring a roofing contractor.
+The proper Workman's Comp is so expensive that it is probably more common than not those workers are not covered.
+This is one detail you will need to check out before hiring a Contractor to do your roof.
+Don't just take their word for it.
 Most people don't bother or know how to do these sort of background checks.
 You can insist on getting their insurance carrier's contact info and their policy numbers.
-Remember; there are two different types of insurance they must by law carry to do business.
+It's as simple as that.
+Remember; there are two different types of insurance they must carry by law to do business.
 If they give you any flack about this issue, you will know not to hire them.

 .